atlarge-research/FPGA_tutorials/101/02_fp_addition/README.md

 The report folder contains another synthesis report (`csynth.rpt`), that contains similar information but is arranged in a different way.
 For example, this can be useful in the case you want to break down resource utilization per function.

-**Note** The synthesis report is an important tool to quickly evaluate the expected performance of your design, and adjust it according to your needs.
+**Remember** The synthesis report is an important tool to quickly evaluate the expected performance of your design, and adjust it according to your needs.
 We will discuss this in the next example.

 More info about synthesis in Chapter 14 of the Vitis HLS user guide (v2022.2).